 Talk to your dermatologist

-No matter what treatment you ultimately choose, it’s important to protect your skin from further sun damage and hyperpigmentation.
+No matter what therapy you ultimately choose, it’s important to protect your skin from further sun damage and hyperpigmentation.
 Wearing sunscreen every day is a must.
 You should apply sunscreen every morning — even when it’s cloudy! — and reapply as needed throughout the day.
 Be sure to use a sunscreen with SPF 30 or higher.